 Will I find on-campus housing?

 We will make every attempt to find on-campus housing for you.
 However, space is limited and we might not be able to secure on-campus housing for you.
-The sooner you are admitted the better the chances are that we may do so.
+The sooner you have admitted the better the chances are that we may do so.
 Housing/Dorm Room Information.

 Where else may I find housing?

 Most of our students find off-campus housing nearby.
 Rent in the area varies from $800 to over $1600 per month depending on proximity to the campus and the size of the unit.
 A furnished apartment is unusual, and renting furnishings adds approximately $300 to your monthly expenses.
-We will help you find off campus housing through our office of Graduate and International Programs.
+We will help you find off-campus housing through our Office of Graduate and International Programs.

 Will I need a car?

 If you live on campus you will not need a car.
 There are several bus lines that run close to the school.
 However, local transportation infrastructure is not as good as you may be used to in your country of origin.
 You may want to buy a car to allow for more freedom of movement, outside the campus, during your stay.
 Consider your means of transportation when selecting your housing location.

 Can I work while I am a student at Stetson?

 As a foreign student, on a student visa, you may not accept off-campus employment at any time during the first year in the U.S. However, you may work a limited amount of hours per week on campus.
 Foreign students are frequently sought by faculty to work as research assistants.

 What is Stetson's mailing address?Stetson University College of Law